Jean III de Grailly: Biography

 In 1364, he commanded the forces of Charles II of Navarre in Normandy, where he was defeated and captured by Bertrand du Guesclin at Cocherel.
 After his release the following year, he defected to the French side and was made lord of Nemours by Charles V of France.
-However, he soon re-established his loyalty to the English, and in 1367 he went to Spain with the Black Prince, fighting at the Battle of Nájera.
+However, he soon reestablished his loyalty to the English, and in 1367 he went to Spain with the Black Prince, fighting at the Battle of Nájera.
 Here he again faced Bertrand du Guesclin, but this time it was du Guesclin who was captured, and the Captal was put in charge of the prisoner.
 He was rewarded for his service by being made the Constable of Aquitaine in 1371.

 Again fighting for the English, he commanded an English relief force when the French attacked La Rochelle in 1372.
 While attempting to lift the siege of Soubise, his force was surprised by a French force led by Owain Lawgoch, a Welsh soldier of fortune in the French service.
 The Captal and Sir Thomas Percy, seneschal of Poitou, were captured.
-The Captal spent the remainder of his life as a prisoner at the Temple in Paris, because Charles V believed him too dangerous to ransom back to the English.